 How Much Difference Does a Criminal Justice Degree Make?

 How much difference a criminal justice degree makes depends on the degree level.
-Since your chances of earning a promotion rise with education level, it’s likely that the college degrees with the best return on investment will be higher-level degrees such as a master’s in criminal science.
+Since your chances of earning a promotion rise with your education level, it’s likely that the college degrees with the best return on investment will be higher-level degrees such as a master’s in criminal science.
 You should expect a lower ROI from 2-year criminal justice degree jobs.
 Having a high-level degree increases your chances of landing a high-paying leadership position.

 Earning a degree in criminal justice can impact your career in other ways as well.
-Officers with 4-year degree tend to be more professional on the job and do a better job of de-escalating situations without having to resort to arrest.
+Officers with a 4-year degree tend to be more professional on the job and do a better job of de-escalating situations without having to resort to arrest.
 They have fewer disciplinary problems than their peers and are less likely to be the subject of citizen complaints.

 Should You Choose the Cheapest Criminal Justice Degree?

 Choosing the cheapest criminal justice degree may improve the return on your investment, but only if you achieve the same results.
 Beware of programs run by unaccredited schools and degree mills.
 To ensure that you are getting a quality education, always choose a college or university with regional accreditation when pursuing an affordable criminal justice degree online.
-The college degrees with the best return on investment are low-cost degrees from schools with a reputation for providing a quality education.
+The college degrees with the best return on investment are low-cost degrees from schools with a reputation for providing quality education.